anyswap/anyswap-docs/docs/HowItWorks/howItWorks.md

 Multichain's SMPC Network
 -------------------------

 At the heart of Multichain is its Secure Multi Party Computation (SMPC) [Multichain network of nodes](https://anyswap.net), which uses a TSS Distributed Key Generation algorithm.
 This code has been completely and freshly written by Multichain's engineers and is optimised for multichain applications.
 Each node in a set, selected from the network, works independently from the others to generate part of the private key responsible for signing transactions.
 They collectively sign transactions, but crucially they cannot individually do so and the key is not reconstructed when signing.
+The complete key is never assembled and so it can not be intercepted.

-This is accomplished by several rounds of communication between the t+1 nodes.
+This is accomplished by several rounds of communication between the *t+1* nodes.
 If one sends a bad message, then it is important that this node can be recognised, or else there is the possibility of a Dedicated Denial of Service Attack.
-GG20 solves this using an elegant property of the ECDSA algorithm, so that R the part of the signature from a node can be used to query whether it was at fault (the 'bad actor').
-Other features present in GG20 that increase efficiency are the ability to have Asynchronous Approval, where a large number of signatures can be pre-computed, calculating the R factor in the ECDSA signatures, before thay are needed.
+GG20 solves this using an elegant property of the ECDSA algorithm, so that R, the part of the signature from a node can be used to query whether it was at fault (the 'bad actor').
+Other features present in GG20 that increase efficiency are the ability to have Asynchronous Approval, where a large number of signatures can be pre-computed, calculating the R factor in the ECDSA signatures, before they are needed.
 This encompasses most of the computation and communication, with only the final round of communication necessary to actually sign the message, with all *t+1* nodes online at this stage.
 This means that for the bulk of the work, there is no longer the need for all nodes to be online simulataneously, with the implication that some network latency can be accommodated.

 The SMPC network is responsible for signing transactions on each supported blockchain to perform a multitude of tasks comprising the management of asset accounts and smart contracts.
 A Threshold, will be needed to sign the transaction.
 This Threshold Signature (TSS) is denoted 15/9, 21/15, 31/21 etc., where the first number is the total number of nodes in the set *n*, and the second is the number of them needed to sign, *t+1*.